Courses

 Repeatable, maximum of 4 credits.

 Instruction for new cadets on Air Force customs and courtesies; drill and ceremonies, issuing military commands, studying the environment of an Air Force officer and learning about areas of opportunity available to commissioned officers while also using basic military training skills and instruction to develop confidence, leadership, and communication skills through physical fitness.
 Full participation in all events will be determined based on student's physical and medical eligibility.
-Membership as a cadet in AFROTC recommended.
+Membership as a cadet in AFROTC required.
 Offered on a satisfactory-fail basis only.
 (Typically Offered: Fall, Spring)

 Credits: 1.
 Contact Hours: Lecture 1.